tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

 - N (total number of nodes in the network) = $100, 300, 500, 1000$
 - m (number of bad actors) = $60$% of N
 - T (BFT threshold) = $67$% of N
-- n (committee size) = ranging from $1$ to $1000$
+- n (committee size) = ranging from $1$ to $1,000$

 The above graph was calculated using Python ([variations of N](https://github.com/tari-labs/modelling/blob/master/scenarios/N_variations.py) with dependencies [hypergeometric distribution](https://github.com/tari-labs/modelling/blob/master/utils/hyper_dist_prob.py)).
-Below is a sample of the data where the total nodes are $100$.
+Below is a sample of the data where there is a total of 100.
 The highlighted data was previously used in the Crude Monte Carlo Simulation when supplying the theoretical mean.

 | &nbsp;&nbsp;Total Nodes&nbsp;&nbsp; | &nbsp;&nbsp;Bad Nodes&nbsp;&nbsp; | &nbsp;&nbsp;Committee Size&nbsp;&nbsp; | &nbsp;&nbsp;BFT Threshold&nbsp;&nbsp; | &nbsp;&nbsp;Probability&nbsp;&nbsp;            |
 | :---------------------------------: | :-------------------------------: | :------------------------------------: | :-----------------------------------: | ---------------------------------------------- |